 To raise the form in a sales order, lead or customer record simply go to the Forms button at the top of the page.

 You will then be presented with a pop up list of all available forms.
-You can search for the desired form using the search bar and raise the form by clicking on the clipboard symbol.
+You can search for the desired form using the search bar and raise the form by clicking on the clipboard symbol in the Complete column.

 You will also be able to see how many responses the form has received, when the last response was received and whether the form has been configured to update previous information gathered. denoted by either a green tick or red cross (this can be changed in the settings tab described above).